 After Gov. Cuomo joined in the charge in his budget address, and threatened to cut state aid from any district which did not impose a new test-based evaluation system within a month, the howls from the editorial boards at the major dailies have grown even louder, inveighing against the unions for resisting whatever bogus evaluation system the state or the city have the yen to impose.

-On Sunday, the Daily News spread spread more misinformation by publishing an oped by a teacher who wrote that her group, the Gates-funded Educators for Excellence, looked at all the failed merit pay programs, and found “that the efforts that have failed either didn’t offer a compelling enough incentive or linked bonuses to school-wide results and not individual performance.
+On Sunday, the Daily News spread spread more misinformation by publishing an oped by a teacher who wrote that her group, the Gates-funded Educators for Excellence, looked at all the failed merit pay programs, and found “that the efforts that have failed either didn’t offer a compelling enough incentive or linked bonuses to school-wide results and not individual performance.”

 Again, this is complete misinformation.
 The best study of a merit pay program in the nation was of the Nashville program that provided bonuses of up to $15,000 to individual math teachers whose students saw the greatest gains in their test scores – very similar to what Bloomberg is now proposing.
 This study showed no results in terms of improved student achievement or teacher retention.

-“These days, we work in a pressure cooker environment, in which test scores are almost everything.
+At least the News oped was accompanied by a far wiser column by Arthur Goldstein, veteran teacher at Francis Lewis HS, who pointed pointing out how merit pay would likely incentivize teachers to focus on test prep even more or even tempt them to cheat: “These days, we work in a pressure cooker environment, in which test scores are almost everything.
 Ridiculous credit recovery programs render credit meaningless.
 Media outlets feign shock when they discover predictable “erase to the top” style scandals where scores are fabricated.
 What do they think will happen when teachers are asked to raise grades to the exclusion of everything else we do?

 ….We are role models.
 We inspire kids.
 We teach them to speak out, stand up, to express themselves.
 That will be particularly tough if we’re all placing knives in one another’s backs chasing bonuses.”